dicksiano/OOP-Cheat-Sheet/Concepts/README.md

 # Overloading and Overriding

-* **Overloading**: two methods with the same name, but the arguments or the function type is different.
+* **Overloading**: two methods with the same name, but the arguments or the function type are different.

 * **Overriding**: same name, type, arguments.
 Different from super class implementation.